 A PHEV can also be charged from an external source of electricity.
 A PHEV typically has a larger battery and longer range than a HEV.

 A: The range of an electric vehicle (the distance that can be travelled before having to recharge the battery) has traditionally been a concern, giving rise to the term ‘range anxiety’.
 However, the latest developments in battery technologies mean that vehicles such as I‑PACE are now a realistic proposition for most people.
-Many owners will find that they only need to charge I‑PACE once a week.

 For long distance journeys, a stop may be necessary to charge the battery.
 This may require some advanced planning, but this continues to become easier as public charging networks expand and rapid chargers increase in power.